MeharamSal/configure-ad/README.md

 </p>
 <p>
-Login to the Domain Controller and enable ICMPv4 in on the local windows Firewall
+Login to the Domain Controller and enable ICMPv4 on the local Windows firewall

 </p>